kbengine/kbengine/kbe/src/lib/python/Doc/c-api/unicode.rst

    *s*.
 Return *NULL* if an exception was raised by the codec.

-.. c:function:: PyObject* PyUnicode_EncodeLatin1(const Py_UNICODE *s, Py_ssize_t size, const char *errors)

-   Encode the :c:type:`Py_UNICODE` buffer of the given *size* using Latin-1 and return a Python bytes object.
-Return *NULL* if an exception was raised by the codec.

 .. c:function:: PyObject* PyUnicode_AsLatin1String(PyObject *unicode)

    Encode a Unicode object using Latin-1 and return the result as Python bytes object.
 Error handling is "strict".
 Return *NULL* if an exception was raised by the codec.

+.. c:function:: PyObject* PyUnicode_EncodeLatin1(const Py_UNICODE *s, Py_ssize_t size, const char *errors)

+   Encode the :c:type:`Py_UNICODE` buffer of the given *size* using Latin-1 and return a Python bytes object.
+Return *NULL* if an exception was raised by the codec.

+   .. deprecated-removed:: 3.3 4.0
+      Part of the old-style :c:type:`Py_UNICODE` API; please migrate to using :c:func:`PyUnicode_AsLatin1String`.

 ASCII Codecs